rationalagents/twbxless/README.md

 ...
 ```

-URLs like this last `/data` one could be used in any tool that works with CSV URLs, for example Excel's "Get Data From Web", even Tableau itself!
+URLs like this last `/data` URL could be used in any tool that works with CSV URLs, for example Excel's "Get Data From Web", or even Tableau itself if you have a CSV data connector.

 ## Frequently asked questions